Lesson 3: To Persuade

 Not Provided: chart paper, markers

 will explain that some authors write to persuade the reader to think a certain way or to do something.
 I will give examples of persuasive texts such as commercials, magazine ads, and persuasive letters.
 I will present the characteristics of persuasive writing.
-(Direct Teaching Example Chart is provided below in Teacher and Student Materials.)
+(Direct Teaching Example Chart is provided under the Texts & Materials tab.)
 I will read aloud a persuasive letter as an example of persuasive writing ("Becoming Expert Readers" is provided).
 I will identify text evidence of persuasive writing in the letter by identifying facts and opinions, expert testimony, the author’s feelings, and examples of something the author wants the reader to do.
 Then, I will use the text evidence to draw a conclusion about what the letter is trying to persuade the reader to think or do.
 For example, in the first sentence of the letter, the author states his/her opinion that “it is important to continually practice our reading skills.”
 “I think the author wants the audience to read more.”

 Ask: How did I identify the characteristics of the text that show the author's purpose was to persuade?
 Students should respond that you read the text and identified facts and opinions, expert testimony, the author’s feelings, and examples of something the author wanted the reader to do.
 Then, you used the text evidence to draw a conclusion about what the letter is trying to persuade the reader to think or do.

-will read the “Banning Junk Food” letter aloud (provided in Books and Passages).
+will read the “Banning Junk Food” letter aloud (provided under the Texts & Materials tab).
 We will identify text evidence from the letter that shows the author’s purpose is to persuade.
 For example, the sentence, “Doctors explain that . . .” is expert information used to persuade the reader.
 Finally, we will use the text evidence to draw a conclusion about what the author is trying to persuade the reader to think or do.

 will read a letter to the teacher about recess.
-(Student Independent Practice is provided below.)
+(Student Independent Practice is provided under the Texts & Materials tab.)
 You will identify text evidence in the letter that shows the author’s purpose is to persuade.
 You will use the text evidence to draw a conclusion about what the author is trying to persuade the reader to think or do.

 Build Student Vocabulary extremely